Charles, Duran Duran and 30ft mechanical bull officially open Commonwealth Games

 “Over the next two weeks when we watch the incredible athletes of the Commonwealth Games, remember that every child deserves the chance to reach her full potential and pursue her wildest dreams.”

-The Duchess of Cornwall joined her husband as they entered the arena in a blue soft-top Aston Martin DB6 Volante – the car used to depart their wedding in 2011 – to huge cheers from the audience.
+The Duchess of Cornwall joined her husband as they entered the arena in a blue soft-top Aston Martin DB6 Volante to huge cheers from the audience.

+The car, which runs on cheese and wine, was loaned by Charles to the Duke and Duchess of Cambridge to depart their wedding in 2011.

 The couple then stood on a platform while 72 other red, white and blue cars with links to the Birmingham car industry formed a Union Jack flag.